BrageHK/IDATT2104-Wireless-Mesh/README.md

         mesh.exe

+# Instructions for using the program
+When the program is run, you will be prompted to choose the terrain.
+You can choose between a city or a mountain with different sizes.

+After choosing the terrain, you will be prompted to choose the number of nodes in the network and the signal strength of the nodes.
+You can either choose custom numbers, or choose preset values.

+After choosing the number of nodes and signal strength, the simulation is started.
+In the CLI, you will be able to use a set of commands.
+These commands are listed below.

+- `help` - Shows a list of commands
+- `exit` - Exits the program
+- `print` - Print the routing tables of all nodes
+- `nodeInfo` - Print information about a node
+- `change` - Change the position of a node
+- `create` - Create a new node
+- `send` - Send a message from a node to another node.
+Also generates an image that shows the path chosen
+- `save` - Save the topography to a file.
+This file can later be loaded using the `load` option when the choosing terrain

+## Tips for using the program

+- When choosing the number of nodes and signal strength, it is recommended to choose numbers that are not too high, as the program will become very slow.
+- Sending messages may be a bit clunky, as you don't know what nodes are connected.
+It is recommended to first use the `print` command to see the routing tables of all nodes, and then use the `send` command to send a message between two nodes that are connected.

-## Elevation Generation
+# Elevation Generation

-The `Topography` class offers two methods to generate elevation maps, generateMountainElevation and generateCityElevation.
+The `Topography` class offers two methods to generate elevation maps, `generateMountainElevation` and `generateCityElevation`.
 Both methods produce a 2D matrix representing an area's height in each grid cell.

-### Function Details
+## Function Details

 -`interpolate`: It performs bilinear interpolation based on the four corners of a square grid cell.
 It's used to interpolate elevation at a given point based on nearby grid cells.